appseconnect/docs/_posts/API-Management/How-to guides/2018-09-26-connecting-to-a-data-source.md

 By designing and building an API,one can connect to any data source,be it a Database or any REST API or a SOAP based API and thus can easily manage all these data sources.

-Here is how one can connect to a data source.
+## Steps to connect to a data source.

 If you are creating **API proxy** for the `First Time`, you are being presented with a Wizard like this.